Dre Campbell Farm

 3. Scrape Off the Eggs

-At the beginning of summer or late spring, batches of light green to light brown eggs may be visible on the upper side of leaves.
+At the beginning of summer or late spring, batches of light green to light brown eggs may be visible on the upper side of the leaves.

 This is a good time to prevent destructive larvae from developing.
 Simply scrape off the eggs and dispose of them, preferably by burning them.